-The secretary must put a notice about the meeting (including the agenda) to each member of the Strata Committee (including any tenant representative nominated for a strata committee) as well as putting it on the scheme's noticeboard(s) at least 72 hours before the meeting is scheduled to be held.
+The secretary must send a notice about the meeting (including the agenda) to each member of the Strata Committee (including any tenant representative nominated for a strata committee) as well as putting it on the scheme's noticeboard(s) at least 3 days before the meeting is scheduled to be held.

 The notice must state when and where the meeting is to be held and include an agenda detailed enough to inform owners as to what's proposed to be discussed and resolved by the committee.